markdyousef/oak-web-app/readme.md

 #### Purpose
 * Help visualize the data retrieved from Slack and the ongoing analysis
-* Experiment with new front-end tools
+* Experiment with new front-end tools (storybook, flow, jest)

 ### Basics
 Start local server with browser sync: